benhj/knoxcrypt/README.md

 `./makebfs 128000 image.bfs` will create a 500MB BasicFS image when the block size is 4096.
-This will ask you for a password which is used to seed a 256 byte key used to encrypt / decrypt the file system.
+This will ask you for a password which is used to seed a key used to encrypt / decrypt the file system.

 `./bfs image.bfs testMount` will launch and mount image.bfs under the directory testMount in fuse debug mode; note to disable debug